Wilhelm Steinitz: Rematch with Lasker

-In November, 1896 to January, 1897 Steinitz played a return match with Lasker in Moscow, but won only 2 games, drawing 5, and losing 10.
+In November 1896 to January 1897 Steinitz played a return match with Lasker in Moscow, but won only 2 games, drawing 5, and losing 10.
 This was the last world chess championship match for eleven years.
 Shortly after the match, Steinitz had a mental breakdown and was confined for 40 days in a Moscow sanatorium, where he played chess with the inmates.

-Questions: The beginning of Steinitz's reign
+Controversy on the beginning of Steinitz's success

 There is a long-running debate among chess writers about whether Steinitz's reign as World Chess Champion began in 1866, when he beat Anderssen, or in 1886, when he beat Zukertort.
 In April 1894 the British Chess Magazine described Steinitz as holding "the chess championship of the world for 28 years".
 However, there is no evidence that he claimed the title for himself in 1866, although in the 1880s he claimed to have been the champion since his win over Anderssen.
 It has been suggested that Steinitz could not make such a claim while Paul Morphy was alive.
 Morphy had defeated Anderssen by a far wider margin, 8–3, in 1858, but retired from chess competition soon after he returned to the US in 1859, and died in 1884.
 The 1886 Steinitz vs. Zukertort match was the first that was explicitly described as being for the World Championship, but Howard Staunton and Paul Morphy had been unofficially described as "World Chess Champion" around the middle of the 19th century.
 In fact one of the organizers of the 1851 London International tournament had said the contest was for "the baton of the World's Chess Champion", and in mid-1840s Ludwig Bledow wrote a letter to Tassilo von Heydebrand und der Lasa suggesting they should organize a world championship tournament in Germany.
 Some commentators described Steinitz as "the champion" in the years following his 1872 match victory against Zukertort.
 In the late 1870s and early 1880s some regarded Steinitz as the champion and others supported Johannes Zukertort, and the 1886 match was not regarded as creating the title of World Champion, but as resolving conflicting claims to the title.
 On the other hand George Alcock MacDonnell hailed Joseph Blackburne as "World Champion" for his win in the 1881 Berlin Tournament, George Henry Mackenzie as having "won the Chess Championship of the World" in 1887, and Isidore Gunsberg as "among the champions of the world" following his win at "Bradford Place" in 1888.
 However, Steinitz regarded G.A.
 MacDonnell as "one of my bitterest and most untruthful persecutors".